 - Organize travel insurance – so important and a requirement when volunteering abroad with IVHQ

-- Book flights – with the help of our travel partner STA Travel, or by using your sweet detective skills online
+- Book flights – with the help of our flight agents who specialize in affordable humanitarian travel itineraries

 - Research the visa that is required – consult with your IVHQ Program Manager or Information Booklet after your have registered for the finer details